paul-pharoah/breast-til/README.md

 study -        study acromym
 bcac_id	-		   unique identifier in BCAC database.
-site -         variable use to adjust by study pooling studies with few events
+site -         variable use to adjust by study where studies with few events are pooled
 yod -          year of diagnosis.
 morphology -   tumour morhology
 age_diag -     age at diagnosis